DavidHernandez/blog/README.md

 # A NodeJS Blog

-This is a very simple blog system wrote with a now classical MEAN stack: Mongo, Express, Angular and NodeJS.
+This is a very simple blog system wrote over Elm and NodeJS.
 I wrote this as an exercise to learn about those tools.

 ## What does it use

 * NodeJS is the technology used for the backend.
 Find more at https://nodejs.org
-* Express is a framework wrote on top of NodeJS.
-Find more at http://expressjs.com
-* Angular is a frontend framework develper by Google.
-Find more at https://angularjs.org
+* Elm is a functional language that compiles to Javascript and can be used for frontend development.
+Find more at https://elm-lang.org
-* MongoDB is a NoSQL database.
-Find more at https://mongodb.com

 It also use other tools, but are not required to work.
 For example: